 You also should make the effort to eat something if you know you’ll have a busy day and may not be able to eat for a while, Malloy advises.

-Ultimately, eating nutrient-dense foods and eliminating distractions when you eat are just as important if not more important than when you eat, Palinski-Wade says.
-By focusing on your meal, you’ll go a long way in regulating your appetite and portion sizes.
+Ultimately, eating nutrient-dense foods is just as important if not more important than when you eat, Palinski-Wade says.
+By focusing on the quality and nutritional balance of your meals regardless of when you eat them, you’ll go a long way in regulating your appetite and portion sizes.

 More from U.S. News